ItsJustIkenna/day-planner/README.md

 ## Credits

-Special shoutout to Jeana Rose Mathis for help with this homework.
-Here is the [link](https://github.com/jeanarose) to her GitHub
+Special shoutout to Jeana Rose Mathis and Spencer Vaughan for help with this homework.
+Here is the [link](https://github.com/jeanarose) to her GitHub and the [link](https://github.com/spencerv86) to his GitHub.

 ## Screenshot